angelabad/angelabadme/curriculum/content/_index.md

 title: CV
 ---
 # Angel Abad
 Devops with more than 15 years of experience implementing and maintaining large scale servers.
 Expert in Linux (Debian and Ubuntu above all).
-Experience in virtual environments, cloud computing, load balancing, autoscaling, monitoring… Extensive knowledge in infrastructure as code, Terraform , AWS Services, Google Cloud, Docker, Kubernetes (among others) and knowledge about scripting languages and Golang.
+Experience in virtual environments, cloud computing, load balancing, autoscaling, monitoring… Extensive knowledge of infrastructure as code, Terraform , AWS Services, Google Cloud, Docker, Kubernetes (among others) and knowledge about scripting languages and Golang.

 Experienced and comfortable working in teams and groups as well as telecommuting and working from a distance for many years.